eventnetusa/eventnet/src/_drafts/exploring-versatility-of-event-trailers-part-3.md

     video_block:
       video_id:
   - text_block_markdown: >-
-      **How will we transform our 53’ event trailer for your next mobile tour?&nbsp;[Let’s talk!](/contact/)**
+      **How will we transform our food truck for your next mobile tour?&nbsp;[Let’s talk!](/contact/)**
     single_image_block:
       single_image_path: